rsinger86/drf-access-policy/README.md

 # About

-This project brings a declaritive, organized approach to managing access control in Django REST projects.
+This project brings a declaritive, organized approach to managing access control in Django REST Framework projects.
 Each ViewSet or function-based view can be assigned an explicit policy for the exposed resource(s).
-No more digging through views or seralizers to understand authorization logic -- it's all in one place, in a format that less technical stakeholders can understand.
-If you're familiar with other declaritive authorization models, such as AWS' IAM, the syntax will be immediately familiar.
+No more digging through views or seralizers to understand access logic -- it's all in one place in a format that less technical stakeholders can understand.
+If you're familiar with other declaritive access models, such as AWS' IAM, the syntax will be familiar.

 In short, you can start expressing your access rules like this: